Dr. Prakash Baba Amte – The Real Hero: Filming

 The film was shot in locations including Hemalkasa, Mumbai, United States, etc.

 Reception

 The release clashed with two other Marathi films, Ishq Wala Love and Punha Gondhal Punha Mujra.

 The acting prowess of Nana Patekar, Sonali Kulkarni & Mohan Aagashe added more stars to the inspiring story.
-Times of India gave it 3.5 stars, calling it a must-watch film with the whole family.
+The Times of India gave it 3.5 stars, calling it a must-watch film with the whole family.
 It earned ₹7.5 crore in the first 2 weeks.
 Dr. Prakash continued its success and collected ₹12 crore within 6 weeks, becoming one of the top hit movies of the year 2014.

+Deepa Bhalerao of The Daily Eye wrote "The strength of this film lies in the way it has told the story of exemplary people in a beautiful way.
+The fact that I had to see this movie sitting in the middle of the second row of a hall in a multiplex as there were no tickets available for the next five days, says something.
+Don’t miss this heart-warming piece that lingers in the mind, long after it is over."